ntrrgc/ts-generator/README.md

 This library generates TypeScript definitions that cover a set of Kotlin and Java classes using Kotlin reflection.

-TypeScript definitions are useful when data classes are serialized to JSON and handled in a JavaScript or TypeScript web frontend.
+TypeScript definitions are useful when data classes are serialized to JSON and handled in a JavaScript or TypeScript web frontend as they enable context-aware type checking and autocompletion in a number of IDEs and editors.

 ts-generator supports:
  * Primitive types, with or without explicit int.